ohizest/order-processor-gke/README.md

 ```
 ### PHASE 1 : SETUP THE ENVIRONMENT
-I createad the GKE cluster.
+I createad a GKE cluster called order-cluster.
 I used this option to take advantage of GKE's fully managed, serverless option for running Kubernetes workloads.

 ```
 gcloud container clusters create-auto order-cluster --region=us-central1